About us

 A Broader Mission

-By the late 2010s, Cultivando’s work increasingly intersected with environmental health concerns affecting frontline communities in Adams County.
+By the end of 2021, Cultivando’s work increasingly intersected with environmental health concerns affecting frontline communities in Adams County.
 The organization expanded its mission to include:

 • Environmental health education